rust-lang/book/second-edition/src/ch13-02-iterators.md

-This test creates a new `Counter` instance in the `counter` variable and then calls `next` repeatedly, verifying that we have implemented the behavior we want this iterator to have of returning the values from 1 to 5.
+This test creates a new `Counter` instance in the `counter` variable and then calls `next` repeatedly, verifying that we have implemented the behavior we want this iterator to have: returning the values from 1 to 5.

 #### Using Other `Iterator` Trait Methods on Our Iterator

-Because we implemented the `Iterator` trait by defining the `next` method, we can now use any `Iterator` trait method’s default implementations that the standard library has defined, since they all use the `next` method’s functionality.
+Because we implemented the `Iterator` trait by defining the `next` method, we can now use any `Iterator` trait method’s default implementations as defined in the standard library, since they all use the `next` method’s functionality.

-For example, if for some reason we wanted to take the values that an instance of `Counter` produces, pair those values with values produced by another `Counter` instance after skipping the first value that instance produces, multiply each pair together, keep only those results that are divisible by three, and add all the resulting values together, we could do so as shown in the test in Listing 13-23:
+For example, if for some reason we wanted to take the values produced by an instance of `Counter`, pair them with values produced by another `Counter` instance after skipping the first value, multiply each pair together, keep only those results that are divisible by three, and add all the resulting values together, we could do so as shown in the test in Listing 13-23:

 <span class="filename">Filename: src/lib.rs</span>